pdjr-n2k/TMP106/README.md

 ### Firmware configuration

-The module is configured by the application of one or more *protocol*s each of which defines the sequence of user actions required to perform a single configuration task.
+The module is configured by the application of one or more *protocol*s each of which defines a sequence of one or more *step*s that are required to perform a single configuration task.
-A protocol consists of one or more *step*s, where each step involves setting up a configuration parameter on the PRG-VALUE DIL switch and then entering it by briefly pressing the PRG button.
+A step involves setting up a configuration parameter on the PRG-VALUE DIL switch and then entering it by briefly pressing the PRG button.

 In a multi-step protocol after pressing PRG, you have 20 seconds to complete the subsequent step, otherwise the protocol is abandoned and the module will revert to normal operation.

-The LEDs PWR (power), INST (instance), SRCE (source), SETP (set-point) and IVAL (transmission interval) help guide you through multi-step protocols that relate to channel configuration.
+The PWR LED and the user-interaction LEDs (INST, SRCE, SETP and IVAL help guide you through the multi-step protocols that relate to channel configuration.

 The PWR LED will flash one or more times after you press the PRG button.
-A single flash means that your entry has been successfuly validated or processed; more than one flash indicates an invalid value on PRG-VALUE - you should set up a new value on PRG-VALUE and press PRG to re-try your entry.
+A single flash means that your entry has been successfuly validated or processed whilst more than one flash indicates that you entered an invalid value on PRG-VALUE.
+In the latter case you should correct the error by setting a new value on PRG-VALUE and pressing PRG again to re-validate your entry.

-The other LEDs flash to indicate that a particular value should be entered and become steady when an entry has been accepted.
+The user-interaction LEDs flash to indicate whan a particular value should be entered and become steady when an entry has been accepted.
 When a protocol is successfully completed all four leds will flash together.

 #### PROTOCOL 128: Clear Module EEPROM

-This is a single step 'hard-reset' protocol which deletes all existing module settings.
+This single step protocol deletes all existing module settings, essentially performing a 'factory reset'.

 | PRG-VALUE  | DIL switch |Description |
 |------------|------------|------------|